This page discusses support and troubleshooting resources available for Kubernetes and Kubernetes Engine, as well as solutions to common issues.

-Your Compute Engine service account has been deleted or edited.
+Your Compute Engine and/or Kubernetes Engine service account has been deleted or edited.

-When you enable the Compute Engine API, this account is created and given edit permissions on your project.
-If at any point you edit the permissions, or remove the account entirely, cluster creation will fail.
+When you enable the Compute Engine or Kubernetes Engine API, a service account is created and given edit permissions on your project.
+If at any point you edit the permissions, remove the account entirely, or disable the API, cluster creation and all management functionality will fail.

 To resolve the issue, you must re-enable the Kubernetes Engine API - this will correctly restore your service accounts and permissions.

 - Visit the APIs & Services page.